-NOTES: Assumes \$100 invested on December 31, 2018 in ACRE, the S&P 500 Index and the Bloomberg Mortgage REIT Index.
+NOTES: Assumes \$100 invested on December 31, 2019 in ACRE, the S&P 500 Index, the Bloomberg Mortgage REIT Index and the FTSE NAREIT All Mortgage Capped Index.
+We have replaced the Bloomberg Mortgage REIT Index following its discontinuation with FTSE NAREIT All Mortgage Capped Index, which we believe is representative of companies similar to ours.
 Assumes all dividends are reinvested on the respective dividend payment dates without commissions.